manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

 and other pitfalls relating to delegation.
 As a consequence composition has taken a backseat to inheritance in real-world Java app development.

-Considering Oracle does not appear to have a plan on the table to address this veritable missing link, this proposal lays out such a plan, albeit as a compiler plugin.
+Considering Oracle does not appear to have a plan on the table to address this veritable missing link, perhaps it's time to take matters in our own hands, albeit as a compiler plugin.
 The main idea is to provide comprehensive language support for interface composition using a form of _true delegation_.

 ## Interface delegation
 Interface delegation is the primary function of the compositional model.
 It should be integrated as a concise, declarative